alexandrasouly/alexandrasouly.github.io/_posts/2020-03-14-SOLID_principles.md

 >A class should have one, and only one, reason to change.

 This is probably the most intuitive principle, also true for software components or microservices.
-Having "only one reason to change" could be restated as having "only one responsibility".
+Having “only one reason to change” could be restated as having “only one responsibility”.
 This makes code more robust and flexible, easier to understand for someone else, and you will avoid some unexpected side-effects when changing existing code.
 You will also need to make fewer changes: the more independent reasons a class has to change, the more often it has to change.
 If you have lots of classes depending on each other, the number of changes you need to make might grow exponentially.
 The more complicated your classes are, the more difficult it is to change them without unexpected consequences.

 ```python
 class Album: